FabianUntermoser/2023-barcamp-vim/README.md

 1. Clone this repository.
 2. Open the provided Nginx configuration file (`nginx.conf`) in Vim.
-3. Follow the tasks outlined in the `TASKS.md` file.
+3. Follow the tasks outlined in the `nginx.conf` file.
-4. Experiment with Vim commands and explore the power of this text editor.
+4. Experiment with Vim commands and different solutions.